GBU-28

-The GBU-28 is a 5,000-pound (2,268 kg) class laser-guided "bunker busting" bomb produced originally by the Watervliet Arsenal, Watervliet, New York.
+The GBU-28 (Guided Bomb Unit‐28) is a 4,000-5,000 lb class laser-guided "bunker busting" bomb produced originally by the Watervliet Arsenal, Watervliet, New York.
 It was designed, manufactured, and deployed in less than three weeks due to an urgent need during Operation Desert Storm to penetrate hardened Iraqi command centers located deep underground.
 Only two of the weapons were dropped in Desert Storm, both by F-111Fs.
 One GBU-28 was dropped during Operation Iraqi Freedom.
+It was designed by Albert L. Weimorts.

 The Enhanced GBU-28 augments the laser-guidance with inertial navigation and GPS guidance systems.

 Design and development

 In August 1990, the U.S. military began planning an air offensive campaign against Iraq.
 Planners noticed that a few command and control bunkers in Baghdad were located deep underground to withstand heavy fire.
 Doubts were raised about the ability of the BLU-109/B to penetrate such fortified structures, so the US Air Force Air Armament Division at Eglin Air Force Base, Florida, was asked to create a weapon that could, and engineer Al Weimorts sketched improved BLU-109 variants.
 By January 1991, as the Persian Gulf War was well underway, it was determined that the BLU-109/B-equipped laser-guided bombs (LGB) would be unable to penetrate fortified bunkers deep underground.